AriaShaw/box-plot-maker/content/box-plot-outliers-explained.md

 **Visual tools like box plots** make outlier detection intuitive and immediate, revealing patterns that spreadsheets of numbers hide.

-Ready to identify outliers in your own data? **[Create your free box plot now](https://boxplotmaker.online)** and see which data points fall outside normal variation.
+Ready to identify outliers in your own data? **[Create your free box plot now](/)** and see which data points fall outside normal variation.
 Our tool automatically applies the 1.5×IQR rule and highlights outliers for you - no calculations required.

-For more guidance on interpreting your results, check out our comprehensive guide on [How to Read a Box Plot](https://boxplotmaker.online/blog/how-to-read-box-plot) to master every element of this powerful visualization.
+For more guidance on interpreting your results, check out our comprehensive guide on [How to Read a Box Plot](/blog/how-to-read-box-plot) or learn [How to Make Box Plots in Excel](/blog/how-to-make-box-plot-excel) to master every element of this powerful visualization.

 ---